A chemical element that readily forms compounds with many other elements and is a constituent of organic compounds in all known living things.

 A molecule consisting of one carbon atom and two oxygen atoms.
 A product of combustion, respiration and other natural processes.
 Also a greenhouse gas.

 The process of converting combustion engines, heating and cooking appliances from fossil fuels (mainly gasoline and natural gas) to electric.

-The natural heat emanating from the Earth’s core being conveyed by either magma or water to the Earth’s surface where it can be converted to electricity or used to heat homes.
+The natural heat emanating from the Earth’s core being conveyed by either magma or water to the Earth’s surface where it can be converted to electricity or used for heating.

-any of various gaseous compounds (such as carbon dioxide or ozone) that absorb infrared light, trapping heat in the atmosphere, and contributes to the greenhouse effect
+Any gaseous compounds (such as carbon dioxide or methane) that trap heat in the atmosphere and contributes to the greenhouse effect.

 The conversion of infrared light into heat.
 Most noticed in closed automobiles on a sunny day.

-A unit of energy.
-One megawatt can power 400-900 homes a year.
+A unit of electric power.
+A one megawatt power generator can power around 400-900 homes a year.

-Metric tons of carbon dioxide equivalent or MTCO2e is the unit of measurement in this tool.
-The unit "CO2e" represents an amount of a GHG whose atmospheric impact has been standardized to that of one unit mass of carbon dioxide (CO2), based on the global warming potential (GWP) of the gas.
+Metric tons of carbon dioxide equivalent.
+"CO2e" represents an amount of global warming potential that has been standardized to one unit of carbon dioxide (CO2).

 Electricity which is produced by either wind, solar or geothermal sources.